What's Next: Regions, Cynefin, and Beyond

 Pipelines

-Horizontal groupings at the same visibility level.
-Common pattern for showing multiple implementations of the same capability:
+Pipelines are horizontal groupings at the same visibility level.
+They’re common for showing multiple implementations of the same capability—different database options, competing solutions, build vs buy choices:

 wardleyMap